If all men came from Adam and Eve in Mesopotamia, how did the Indians of North America get to America?

 It’s pretty clear from looking at a world map that the major continents fit together like a jigsaw puzzle.
 Most geologists believe that all of the land masses were together as a single piece of land.
-This “supercontinent” has been called “Pangea” (from the Greek “pan”, meaning entire, and “gaia” for earth), pictured here in this graphic.
+This “supercontinent” has been called “Pangea” (from the Greek “pan”, meaning entire, and “gaia” for earth).

 Scientists debate how quickly Pangea broke apart.
 Those believing in evolution tend to view this as occurring over millions or even billions of years.
 Since evolution is inconsistent with Scripture, we know this must have occurred over a much shorter period of time, most likely as a result of the Flood.
 Let’s see how Scripture describes this event.

 This was the first rain that ever fell upon the earth, as we read elsewhere in Genesis that God previously sent up a mist that watered the earth.
 There was probably adequate water in the atmosphere and from fountains below the earth to cover the world in water.
 If you're wondering where the water all went, it's still here, in our oceans.
 Our oceans are simply deeper and the mountains are now higher than they were before and during the Flood.